helloblock/helloblock-app/tutorials/how-to-build-a-wallet-1-draft.md

 <br>
 Whilst it's useful to get a high level overview, it's important to know the nitty gritty details of how transactions work, especially for Bitcoin.
 This is because the ecosystem is still primitive, things break all the time and we need to know how to debug.

-Here's the detailed code, it will perform the same function as above, but using the more interesting lower level methods.
+Here's the hard way to doing it.
+This will perform the same function as above, but using lower level methods.

 ```javascript
 var helloblock = new HelloBlock({